Morley College London Privacy Notice

 - Users of the College Moodle VLE system

 What information do we collect and how do we use it?

 Where the information collected by the College includes personally identifiable information, the College will make this clear and will explain how it intends to use this information.
 Where relevant, an option will be provided to allow users to unsubscribe to on-going communications.

 When someone visits the College website we collect standard internet log information and details of visitor behaviour patterns.
 This is to help us analyse those patterns, track visitor numbers and improve the user experience of website visitors.
 We collect this information in a way which does not personally identify those using our website.
 We will not associate any data gathered from this site with any personally identifying information from any source.

 The College will keep personal details confidential and only share information with third parties where it is legally or contractually obligated to do so, such as to meet the requirements of the Education & Skills Funding Agency.

 The security of your personal information

 Morley College London is committed to protecting your privacy.
-Any information that you provide us with will be managed in accordance with this Privacy Notice and the College’s Information and Data Protection Policy which is published on our website.
 Data supplied will be used only for the purpose stated at the point of collection and will be kept in accordance with the terms of our Privacy Notice.